 What are the main technologies and innovations we’re seeing in the market?

 I think there are two types: you have innovations at the tactical level, so e-signatures and digital forums and so on, that may not have been used so much pre-pandemic.
-Then from a strategic perspective, transfer agents are reorienting re-evaluating technology solutions to be able to support their service over the next five to 10 years.
+Then from a strategic perspective, transfer agents are reorienting, re-evaluating technology solutions to be able to support their service over the next five to 10 years.

 One area that is now getting focus is investor onboarding.
 That's an area of mutual interest for all parties involved.
 For the investors themselves, once they decide to invest in a fund, they want that to be as easy as possible.
 The regulators obviously have a big agenda around AML and KYC which is only going in one direction, particularly given recent events.
 Then the clients themselves want to ensure that their investors have the right experience and that the regulator is happy with how the fund into which they invest is being managed.